seanfisk/emacs-prelude/TIPS.md

+* Using Aquamacs, Skim, and SyncTeX together allows forward and backward jumping through the TeX source and output.
+But it's only working with *my config* when I change the View command in `TeX-command-list` from `TeX-run-discard-or-function` to `TeX-run-function`.
+Not sure how to fix this yet.
 * Press `C-;` to toggle whether Option key means Meta or Option.
 This can be used to get rid of the annoying insertion of symbols when I tap it accidentally.